1990 Pacific typhoon season: Typhoon Kyle

 A category 2 typhoon which did not impact land directly.
 It formed on October 14 and was classified as a Tropical Depression.
 It became a tropical storm and a typhoon later.
 Kyle reached a peak intensity of a Category 2 typhoon on September 20.
 Then, the storm turned eastward instead of affecting Japan.
 It stated to weaken and was classified as a tropical storm and eventually dissipated on the 22nd.
-Kyle did not kill anyone or cause any damage.
+Kyle did not cause any deaths or damages.

 Tropical Storm Lola

 Extreme rainfall, peaking near 31.5 in triggered extensive flooding that left some regions under 6 ft of water.
-At least 16 people were killed by the storm.
+Economic losses reached US$2.1 million.
+23 people were killed by the storm.

 Typhoon Mike (Ruping)

 Super Typhoon Mike was the deadliest typhoon of the season.
 It struck the central Philippines in mid-November, where landslides, flooding, and extreme wind damage to caused over 748 casualties and over $1.94 billion in damage (1990 USD).
 The name Mike was retired after this season and replaced with Manny.